AlexNick03/Entity-Resolution/README.md

     group togethe
 ```
 ####  Machine learning / supervised classification
-I also considered training a machine learning model that could classify whether two rows refer to the same entity.

-Although this approach can perform very well, it comes with a major cost: it requires a **large, labeled dataset** of true duplicates and non-duplicates to train on.
+I also considered using a pre-trained semantic similarity model, such as those based on sentence embeddings, to compare company records beyond surface-level text matching.

+While this method could potentially lead to more accurate results by capturing deeper context and meaning, it proved to be inefficient in practice given the constraints of my local environment.
+The model was computationally expensive to run at scale, and not viable for a dataset of this size without cloud resources or significant infrastructure.

 ---
 ## Results & Conclusions

-After applying the full fuzzy deduplication pipeline, the dataset was reduced from over **33,000 raw records** to approximately **21,900 unique companies**.
+After multiple rounds of testing, tuning, and rethinking the matching logic, the final version of the fuzzy deduplication pipeline produced **a strong and reliable result**: the dataset was reduced from over **33000 records** to  **7845 unique companies**.

-This means the system identified and grouped **thousands of duplicate records**, even when:
+This significant reduction confirms that the system correctly identified and grouped thousands of duplicate entries — even when data was inconsistent, incomplete, or formatted differently across sources.
-- Company names had legal suffixes or slight variations
-- Domains differed by subdomains or formatting
-- Phone numbers or emails were partially missing
-- Location data was incomplete or inconsistent

 ### Key Results
-- `all_companies_with_group_id.csv`: all 33k+ records, each tagged with a `group_id`
+- `all_companies_with_group_id.csv`: All companies, each tagged with a `group_id`.
+Eeach sorted by the `group_id` in ascending order.
-- `unique_companies_after_dedup.csv`: 21,900 canonical companies (1 per group)
+- `unique_companies.csv`: 7,300 canonical companies (1 per group).
+Eeach sorted by the `group_id` in ascending order.
-- Blocking and weighted similarity scoring provided both scalability and precision
+- Custom scoring, blocking, and forced matching rules helped capture real duplicates that standard fuzzy logic alone might miss

 ![Parquete Reader Results](Images/image_2025-05-12_213530391.png)

+### Optimization Process

+These results were not achieved in one pass.
+Throughout the process, I tried multiple approaches — including experimenting with:
+- Different blocking strategies (`city + country`, relaxed character-based keys)
+- Adjusted field weightings and thresholds
+- Bonus logic based on domain tokens, website URLs, and social media overlaps
+- Forced grouping when high similarity was detected (≥ 98%)

 ###  Post-validation Observations